Insality/panthera/README.md

 ## Features

 - **Seamless Integration**: Import and use **Panthera 2.0** directly in Defold with one click.
-- **Full Animation Support**: Supports all animation features provided by **Panthera 2.0**, including events, nested animations, all available properties and more.
+- **Full Animation Support**: Supports all animation features provided by **Panthera 2.0** including all available properties, game events, template animations and more.
 - **Flexible Usage**: Compatible with both Collections and GUI nodes in Defold, allowing for flexible usage across different game elements.
 - **Animation Cursor**: Provides a way to control animation manually, allowing for precise control over playback and synchronization with game events.